midnightntwrk/lfdt-project-proposals/proposals/incubation/TBNproposal.md

 - Support for developer tools and frameworks
 - Educational resources and training materials

-This approach ensures that NightStrean delivers practical value to the decentralized trust ecosystem while maintaining realistic expectations about performance, security, and deployment complexity.
+This approach ensures that NightStream delivers practical value to the decentralized trust ecosystem while maintaining realistic expectations about performance, security, and deployment complexity.

 **Future Growth**
 As the project matures and its community grows, we will follow the guidelines to transition from a Labs project to a full, incubating LFDT project, given the scope of the labs, potentially multiple, related projects.
 Our goal is to build a foundation that can scale and become a long-term, self-sustaining part of the LFDT ecosystem.